tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 * `B`: a boolean (true/false)
 * `I`: an integer
 * `F`: floating point number
+* `E`: is a string describing a numeric expression (see above for information on those)
 * `[<type>]`: a list of type (for example, `[S]` is a list of strings)
 * `JSON`: a JSON in a specific format explained elsewhere